Haenes/bugtracker-old/INSTALL.md

 10) After that, you can run server:  python3 manage.py runserver

-.env file example:
+<h3>.env file example:</h3>

-NOTE: if you prefer to use SQLite, then you DON'T needed to last two lines
+>NOTE: if you prefer to use SQLite, then you DON'T needed to last two lines

 ```python3
 EMAIL_HOST_USER = "YOUR EMAIL ADDRESS"   # it's better to create a new one, specifically for this project